riotkit-org/backup-repository/docs/source/domain/authentication/index.rst

 An access token is identified by long UUIDv4, and has assigned information about the access, such as:

 - List of actions that are allowed (eg. file uploads could be allowed, but browsing the list of files not)
-- Allowed tags that could be used when uploading
+- Allowed tags that could be used when uploading (optional)
-- Allowed file types (mime types) when uploading
+- Allowed file types (mime types) when uploading (optional)
+- List of allowed IP addresses that could use this token (optional)
+- List of allowed User-Agent strings (optional)
-- Maximum allowed file size
+- Maximum allowed file size (optional)
 - Token expiration date